 When one studies and experiences the mystic traditions, one begins to appreciate human life more and more.
 One begins to appreciate the omnipresence of divine life, the extraordinary perfection of the design of creation which allows this divine light to constitute and to permeate every cell, every atom of the creation.
 The Koran says that as the bird opens its wings in flight, it is praising Allah.
 And it goes on to say that every motion of the creation is praising the Source of creation”.*

-In times of spiritual confusion and despair, which many are experiencing today, we poignantly appreciate the mystical gaze of Lex Nur Hixon which emerges from the very center of the human heart, in harmony with the luminous visions of mystic masters from former generations and from our own time.
+In times of spiritual confusion and despair, which many are experiencing today, we poignantly appreciate the mystical gaze of Lex Hixon which emerges from the very center of the human heart, in harmony with the luminous visions of mystic masters from former generations and from our own time.
 May the joining of these visions and the collaborative work they inspire reveal untapped human potential and bring about a new level of human consciousness and love.

 * The Transcendent Unity of Sacred Traditions: